Shinzaku/iRO-Status-Descriptions/README.md

 # iRO-Status-Descriptions

+*Up to date as of May 6, 2025 maintenance

 In iRO today, there are a number of statuses that are either inconsistent in formatting, missing a description or title, or have wrong information.
 Example: